micro-nova/AmpliPi/docs/manual/TROUBLESHOOTING.md

 Go to the web app at http://amplipi.local/ (if you've changed the hostname of your unit, replace "amplipi" with that hostname)

 ### Mobile App
-Download the "Amplipi" app from the Google Play Store or Apple App Store
+Download the "Amplipi" app from the Google Play Store or Apple App Store.
+Go to the overview page for QR codes for each version.

 ### After choosing your update method
 Once you've done either of those steps, the remaining steps are the same: